whitneyburton/portfolios/students/1510/aaron-greenspan/20151120-aaron-greenspan-m1.markdown

 ### Your Mission

 My goal this module was to learn as much about Ruby as I could.
-As it turns out, though, there is a lot more to being a great programmer than an understanding of the language (really -- learning syntax is one of my least favorite things to do!).
+As it turns out, though, there is a lot more to being a great programmer than an understanding of the language.
 As I move forward in the school, my goals have adjusted from simple competence in the language, to true mastery of a far broader array of hard and soft skills: github, TDD, pairing, and more.

 I am somewhat dissatisfied with my performance towards the end of the module, and hope to improve as I move into module 2.